 The filing process can be done online through the Georgia Secretary of State’s website, or by mail using paper forms.
 It is important to note that there is a fee for registering your LLC with the state.

 You will also need to provide a Certificate of Existence from your home state if you are registering as a foreign LLC.
-Once you have all necessary documents and payment ready, simply follow the instructions provided by the Secretary of State’s office to complete the registration process.
+Once you have all the necessary documents and payment ready, simply follow the instructions provided by the Secretary of State’s office to complete the registration process.

 Obtaining Necessary Licenses And Permits